-Being dairy-free, one of the things I miss most is a big bowl of mac & cheese.
-While you can never replace ooey-gooey cheese completely, this Dairy-Free Butternut Squash Mac & Cheese with Broccoli is insanely delicious.
-It's hard to stop after just one bowl!
-Also, there just isn't anything to call it other than mac & cheese, but don't be surprised that there is no cheese here!
+Being dairy-free, one of the things I miss most is a big bowl of mac and cheese.
+While you can never replace ooey-gooey cheese completely, this Vegan Butternut Squash Mac and Cheese is insanely delicious and is a staple at our house!

 - Dried pasta: A noodle with a lot of surface area is best to hold the sauce.
 I like to use elbows or Cellentani (spirals).
 But of course, any kind of pasta will work!